SpoturDeal/MMM-Domoticz/README.md

 ## Use an ESP32 WiFi module to controll your shutters
 <a href="https://github.com/SpoturDeal/ESP32Stepper">Control your shutter with WiFi asnd ESP32 module</a>

+## 22th April 2018
+Added Humidity and Barometric pressure.
+Must be added in config.js to be shown grouped on the sensors name.

 The MIT License (MIT)
 =====================